Mathnerd314/stroscot/docs/Commentary/State.rst

 World token
 -----------

 Haskell uses a state monad ``IO a = s -> (# s, a #))`` for implementing I/O, where ``s = World`` is a special zero-sized token type.
 Clean is similar but ``s = *World`` has the uniqueness type annotation so the state tokens must be used linearly.
 Regardless, this approach seems quite awkward.
-Programs like ``(a,_) = getChar s; (b,s') = getChar s; putChar (a,b) s'`` that reuse the world are broken and have to be forbidden.
+Programs like ``(a,_) = getChar s; (b,s') = getChar s; putChar (a,b) s'`` that reuse world tokens are broken and have to be forbidden.
 Similarly commands like ``exit 0`` have to be modeled as returning a world token, even though they don't return at all.
 Ensuring that linearity holds during core-to-core transformations requires many hacks.
 Also, an I/O operation is an abstract function which makes it quite difficult to inspect IO values or implement simulations of I/O such as `PureIO <https://hackage.haskell.org/package/pure-io-0.2.1/docs/PureIO.html>`__.

 Algebraic effects
 -----------------

-The two approaches are quite similar, both using a data type to represent operations.
-But continuations are much simpler syntactically than the handler functionality.
-In the effect approach computations are not first-class values.
+Tasks with callbacks and algebraic effects are quite similar, both using a data type to represent operations.
+But tasks are much simpler syntactically than the handler functionality.
+In the effect approach, computations are not first-class values.

 OTOH effect types are quite useful, because you can define code that is polymorphic over the effect type, hence can be used as both pure and impure code.
-They use a monadic translation, I think with the lazy identity monad you can recover lazy pure code.
+They use a monadic translation.

 Call by push value
 ------------------